digital-asset/daml-katacoda/testing-daml-models/daml-scripts/5_daml_repl.md

 1. as expected, the `contracts` variable contains the single contract `Alice` we just created
 1. note that the first entry of the tuple is an opaque contract ID, indicated by `<contract-id>`.
 The representation of contract ID's is internal to the ledger you are using.
-   Hence it's representat as an opaque in the `REPL`.
+   Hence it's represented as an opaque in the `REPL`.

 As an exercise, try to allocate another party `Bob` and issue an `exerciseCmd` to make `Alice` follow `Bob`!
 Step by step you can build your social network.